LuiseFreese/blog/digital-clutter-time.md

 * notification in Microsoft Teams that the meeting will end in 5 minutes, to make everyone aware, to not go over time

-* setting in Outlook to end meetings a couple of minutes earlier by default so that you at least have time to grab a coffee.
+* setting in Outlook to end meetings a couple of minutes earlier by default so that we at least have time to grab a coffee.

 ### the real issue
 But as much as I appreciate a hot coffee, these 5 minutes in between are more cover the problem that we don't take time to reflect on and force every colleague to come up with a workaround how to solve that instead of working on an organization-wide healthy strategy how to avoid mental overload and aim for a corporate culture in which having focus time is as important as collaboration time.